Barely shrank

-Compress PDF files to reduce size.
-Choose Low, Medium, or High compression.
-Max 10MB, no sign-up required.
+Free PDF compressor: reduce PDF file size with Low, Medium, or High compression.
+Up to 70MB per file, no sign-up required.
 Requires Adobe PDF Services.

 Daily limits: 7 for guests, 15 for signed-in users.